 Over the past few years, eyebrow tattooing operations have become more and more popular.
-Eyebrow feathering and microblading have gained popularity as ways to enhance the natural qualities of your brows so they better frame your face.
+Eyebrow feathering have gained popularity as ways to enhance the natural qualities of your brows so they better frame your face.

 Eyebrow Feathering

-Recently, has gained a lot of popularity.
+Recently, it has gained a lot of popularity.
 It makes sense given the current trend toward brows that look natural.
 The tattoo artist makes several hair-like strokes with the tattoo needle so that your brows won’t necessarily appear thicker.
 If your brows are already covered in a decent amount of hair, eyebrow feathering is ideal for you, it is also utilized to fill in any gaps in order to make your brows appear more even and full.

 Depending on your skin type, one potential drawback is that your body may occasionally reject the pigments or may be susceptible to pigment hydration, in which case the strokes mix together rather than appear separate.